On the Utility of Model Learning in HRI: Discussion

 \section{Discussion}

-We provided what is, to the best of our knowledge, the first comparison between model-free, black-box model-based, and Theory-of-Mind-based methods for interaction.
-We quantified the performance advantage of ToM-Based when we have made the right assumptions, as well its data collection advantage: it is the only paradigm which does not seem to require human-robot interaction data during learning, and can be trained on observed human-human data instead.
+\textbf{Summary.} We provided what is, to the best of our knowledge, the first comparison between model-free, black-box model-based, and Theory-of-Mind-based methods for interaction.
+We used a simple driving task to quantify the performance advantage of ToM-based when we have made the right assumptions, as well its data collection advantage: it does not seem to require on-policy interaction data during learning, and can be trained on observed human-human data.

-We also found that model-based methods can perform almost as well as ToM, so long as they are trained on-policy.
-However, they require much more data even when counting it the same as on-policy data (a couple orders of magnitude in our experiments).

-Further, we found that model-free methods require several orders of magnitude more data.
-In a follow-up experiment, we removed the human simulator's dependence on the robot's future plan in order to make the problem easier for model-free methods, but found similar performance.
+We also found that black-box model-based methods can perform as well as ToM, but the training distribution matters: in our example, neither off- nor on-policy was successful, and instead the robot added exploration to on-policy via an idealized distribution (coming from the ground truth optimal policy).
+These methods did not seem able to extrapolate from mild effects of the robot on the human (in off-policy data) to strong effects (needed in the test environment).
+They also required much more data (an order of magnitude in our experiments).
+Further, we found that the model-free method required several orders of magnitude more data and was not able to achieve anywhere near the performance of the other methods considered.

 We also studied what happens as ToM's assumptions become increasingly wrong by emulating the kinds of deviations we might expect to encounter.
-We found that ToM is robust to small changes, but with large enough differences, model-based methods can vastly surpass ToM.
-Lastly, we saw that ToM methods transfer better.
+Lastly, we saw that ToM methods seem to transfer better.